Citation, DOI and article data

-Robin sequence, also called Pierre Robin syndrome or Pierre Robin anamaloid, is a congenital condition characterised by facial abnormalities.
-Its aetiology has no genetic base, but rather, is reliant on a sequence of events, one following the other.
+Robin sequence, also called Pierre Robin syndrome or Pierre Robin anamaloid, is a congenital condition characterized by facial abnormalities.
+Its etiology has no genetic base, but rather, is reliant on a sequence of events, one following the other.

 Robin sequence is the preferred term rather than Pierre Robin syndrome, as most cases are not syndromic 4.

 Robin sequence occurs in 1 in 8500 neonates 3.

 May present with upper airway obstruction, sleep disturbance or apnea.